openearth/coclicodata/README.md

     - `templates.py`: Defines CoCliCo templates for generating STAC items, assets and collections.
     - `utils.py`: Utility functions for data migration and other STAC-related operations.

+- **stories**: Contains narrative data and associated images.

+- **tests**: Contains test scripts to ensure code quality and functionality.

+- `metadata_template.json`: Template file for a STAC collection from a dataset.

 ## Metadata